 1. A Brilliant Idea Is Worth Nothing

 I can have 100 brilliant ideas per minute.
 And I’m not joking.
 I know a guy who can have his brilliant ideas in his sleep.
 Guess what: he’s not an entrepreneur.
 An idea without action worth nothing.
 Nada.
 Zilch.
 Zero.
 Focus on your immediate resources to make something plausible working as fast as you can rather than waiting for something allegedly brilliant to grow by itself.
 It never happened and it will never happen.
+If you’re hesitating, here are a few tips on starting a business for your inspiration.

 2. You Sell Processes, Not Products